Guided math groups can be successful in any classroom if you have strong classroom management and organization.

 I spend the first two weeks of school “training” my students on how to do guided math.
-(You can do this anytime you are ready to start your groups–not just the beginning of the school year.)
+(You can do this anytime you are ready to start your groups–not just at the beginning of the school year.)
+Be sure to grab your free downloadable copy of this launch plan at the end of this post!

 - Do I have clear expectations in my classroom?